-Business profiles of individuals on Twitter often look like an utterly impenetrable wall of turgid noise.
+Business profiles on Twitter often look like an utterly impenetrable wall of turgid noise.
 Especially if they have several thousand followers, and even if they don’t follow that many in return, and even more if they are supposedly verified with the blue tick.

 Why would someone with the sacred blue tick of truth follow me – someone with not that many followers and not much influence?

-Perhaps it’s because their account is managed by a team of people, PR account executives, or programmed to follow other Twitter accounts if they should tweet an update containing a certain word.
+Perhaps because their account is managed by a team of people, PR account executives, or programmed to follow other Twitter accounts if they should tweet an update containing a certain word.

-Usually it’s part of an ongoing project to rapidly scale numbers by following a lot of people then unfollowing a lot of people.
+Perhaps because it’s part of an ongoing project to rapidly scale numbers by following a lot of people then unfollowing a lot of people.
 This is a strategy many users employ in the hope of achieving a big looking number of followers.
 People can point to the large number in a boardroom and use it as ‘evidence of reach’ (or some such) to someone senior, or indeed the named person in question, who doesn’t know or care any different.